Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/CAN_Utilities/Send_Receive_CAN_Bus_Messages.md

 <figcaption>Send CAN Packet</figcaption>
 </figure>

-The Scheduled CAN Packet window allows you to transmit messages back on to the CAN Bus Network from Profinity.
+The Scheduled CAN Packet window allows you to transmit messages back on to the CAN bus Network from Profinity.
 From this tool you can set the CAN ID, endian as well as the values for either Bytes, Int16, Int32, Floats or the raw packet data.

 When you change one of these values the raw data updates to reflect that.
 Likewise when you change the raw data the values update to reflect that change.